joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/04/02/world/israel-hamas-war-gaza-news/biden-denounces-killing-of-aid-workers-saying-israel-has-not-done-enough-to-protect-civilians

 **A Look at Taiwan’s Strongest Earthquakes**\
-`Earthquakes of similar intensity to the one that hit the island on Wednesday have caused large-scale death and destruction.
-Here’s a look back.`\
+`Earthquakes of similar intensity to the one that hit the island on Wednesday have caused large-scale death and destruction.`\
 https://nytimes.com/2024/04/02/world/asia/taiwan-earthquakes-history.html

 **The U.S. Is Rebuilding a Legal Pathway for Refugees.
 The Election Could Change That.**\